Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Experiments

 \subsection{Results}

-\textbf{Speedup of sample complexity:} First, to verify the improvement of sample complexity in the first row of Table \ref{table:complexity}, we evaluate the speedup effects of the number of federated agents $N$.
+\textbf{Sample complexity improvement:} First, to verify the improvement of sample complexity in the first row of Table \ref{table:complexity}, we evaluate the speedup effects of the number of federated agents $N$.
 In Figure \ref{fig:fed_speedup}, with different numbers of agents, we test the convergence performances of AFedPG ($N=2, 4, 8$) and the single agent PG ($N=1$).
 The x-axis is the number of samples collected by each agent on average, and the y-axis is the reward.
-In all three MuJoCo tasks, AFedPG beats the single-agent PG: AFedPG converges faster, has lower variances, and achieves higher final rewards when more agents are involved in collecting trajectories and estimating policy gradients.
+In all four MuJoCo tasks, AFedPG beats the single-agent PG: AFedPG converges faster, has lower variances, and achieves higher final rewards when more agents are involved in collecting trajectories and estimating policy gradients.
 These results confirm the advantage of AFedPG in terms of sample complexity.

-\textbf{Improvement of global time complexity:} Second, to verify the improvement of global time complexity in the second row of Table \ref{table:complexity}, we compared the time consumption in the asynchronous and synchronous settings.
+\textbf{Speedup in global time complexity:} Second, to verify the improvement of global time complexity in the second row of Table \ref{table:complexity}, we compared the time consumption in the asynchronous and synchronous settings.
 In Figure \ref{fig:fed_time}, we set $N=4,~8$ and fix the number of samples collected by all agents.
 Here, $t_{\max}$ is about $4$ times more than $t_{\min}$.
-The numbers of total samples (trajectories) are $8\times 10^{3}$, $16\times 10^{3}$, and $8\times 10^{4}$ for the Swimmer-v4 task, Hopper-v4 task, and Humanoid-v4 task individually when $N=8$.
+The numbers of total samples (trajectories) are $8\times 10^{3}$, $1.6\times 10^{4}$, $8\times 10^{4}$, and $1.2\times 10^{5}$ for the Swimmer-v4 task, the Hopper-v4 task, the Walker2D-v4 task, and the Humanoid-v4 task individually when $N=8$.
 When $N=4$, the numbers are halved.
-In all three environments, AFedPG has much lower time consumption compared to the synchronous FedPG, confirming the enhancement in terms of time complexity.
+In all four environments, AFedPG has much lower time consumption compared to the synchronous FedPG, confirming the enhancement in terms of time complexity.
+Compared to the A3C baseline, AFedPG achieves much higher rewards with less variance.

-\textbf{Effect of computation heterogeneity:} At last, we study the effect of the computation heterogeneity among federated agents.
-The heterogeneity of computing powers is measured by the ratio $\frac{t_{\max}}{t_{\min}}$, and the effect is measured by the speedup, which is the global time of FedPG divided by that of AFedPG.
-Without loss of generality, we test the performances with one straggler here, which is one agent has $t_{\max}$ time consumption, and all the other agents have $t_{\min}$ time consumption.
-In Figure \ref{fig:speedup}, the results show that the speedup increases in a nearly linear behavior as the heterogeneity ratio $\frac{t_{\max}}{t_{\min}}$ increases.
-On the other hand, the more agents that participate in the training process, the higher speedup they achieve.
-The overall results indicate that AFedPG has the potential to scale up to a very large mobile RL system, particularly in scenarios with extreme stragglers ($t_{\max}\gg t_{\min}$).